mongodb/mongosql/resources/ssdlc/compliance_report_template.md

 To verify a package, request the signature artifacts matching your library and follow the instructions to validate MongoDB packages described [here](https://www.mongodb.com/docs/manual/tutorial/verify-mongodb-packages/).

 > :warning:
-> For this [step](!https://www.mongodb.com/docs/manual/tutorial/verify-mongodb-packages/#download-then-import-the-key-file), download and import the MongoDB schema manager public key using this url : `https://pgp.mongodb.com/mongodb-schema-manager.asc`
+> For this [step](https://www.mongodb.com/docs/manual/tutorial/verify-mongodb-packages/#download-then-import-the-key-file), download and import the MongoDB mongosql-rs public key using this url : `https://pgp.mongodb.com/mongosql-rs.asc`

 **Known Vulnerabilities**
 Any vulnerabilities that may be shown in the links referenced above have been reviewed and accepted by the appropriate reviewers.